Install NimbleTools Runtime on your Kubernetes cluster in minutes using our automated installer or manual Helm setup.

 k3d cluster create nimbletools --agents 5

-helm uninstall nimbletools-operator -n nimbletools-system
+helm uninstall nimbletools-core -n nimbletools-system

 --namespace nimbletools-system \